KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_4.md

 5. In Google Chrome, navigate to [https://cocktail-trivia-api.herokuapp.com](https://cocktail-trivia-api.herokuapp.com/) and fill out the form to create an endpoint, or URL that you can use in Postman to view data returned from your API routes.

 6. In Postman, ensure the verb is still set to GET, update the route using everything after `/api` in the previous step to hit that route for your endpoint.

+  For example, if you choose "Music", "Easy" and 10 your generated URL would look like: `//cocktail-trivia-api.herokuapp.com/api/category/entertainment-music/difficulty/easy`.
+You would take `/category/entertainment-music/difficulty/easy` and tack it onto the end of your `http://localhost.com:8080/api` URL to make your request to ``

 7. Check your work with the [Part 4 Answer Key](https://github.com/KansasCityWomeninTechnology/trivia-api/tree/answer-key-part-4).